 Indeed, Wealthfront believes that attempting to time the market or to pick individual stocks are some of the biggest mistakes that investors can make.

-That’s why Tax-Optimized Direct Indexing position in your Wealthfront portfolio is meant to be a passive investment — with the goal of replicating and tracking the performance of the broad U.S. market.
+That's why the Tax-Optimized Direct Indexing position in your Wealthfront portfolio is meant to replicate and track the performance of the broad U.S. market.